b005t3r/Resin3DPrinterCalibrationSuite/README.md

 A collection of 3D models (STL and Lychee files) designed for resin 3D printer calibration.
 The suite includes models for both [build plate calibration](#build-plate-calibration) and [exposure time calibration](#peg-of-calibration-exposure-time-calibration-for-dimensional-accuracy), helping you determine the exposure time at which your prints are overexposed by no more than 0.02 mm in XY thickness, or underexposed by no more than 0.01 mm.

-The models have been optimized to use as little print time and resin as possible, while still producing precise results.
+The models have been optimized to use as little print time and resin as possible while still producing precise results.

 # Build Plate Calibration